 Additionally, because you won’t benefit from a legal expert’s advice, you may forget certain situations or use language that may be misinterpreted after your death.
 That is why it’s important to clearly express yourself and get straight to the point: “I leave all my property to X.” If you make a particular legacy to certain individuals, do not forget to indicate to whom you want to leave the rest of your possessions.

 A witnessed will can be written alone or with the help of a lawyer, but it must be signed in front of two adult witnesses who will sign it after you.
 Avoid using one of your heirs as a witness.
 This person could be denied their inheritance, since beneficiaries of a will cannot act as witnesses.

 A witnessed will can be handwritten or typed out on the computer.
 It may also be created online as a form that must be filled out on the computer and printed.
 In every case, only the paper version holds legal value.
 Each page must be signed or initialed by you and your witnesses, except if you write your entire will by hand.
-Here, you will find a simple example of a witnessed will.

 By preparing your will, you are protecting your loved ones and ensuring that your final wishes are respected.
 Speak with an advisor about your will.